-Employees of the Company's Mexican mines are entitled by local labor laws to employee departure indemnities, generally based on each employee's length of service, employment category and remuneration.
+Employees of the Company's Mexican operations are entitled under local labour laws to employee departure indemnities, generally based on each employee's length of service, employment category and remuneration.

 The cost of these retirement benefits is determined using the projected unit credit method.
 Current service cost and any past service cost are recognized in the same line item in the consolidated statement of comprehensive income (loss) as the related compensation cost.
-Changes in actuarial assumptions used to determine the accrued benefit obligation are recognized in full in the period in which they occur, in the the consolidated statement of comprehensive income (loss).

-The most significant assumptions used in accounting for post employment benefits are the discount rate, the mortality and the life of mine.
-The discount rate is used to determine the present value of future liabilities.
-Each year, the unwinding of the discount on those liabilities is charged to the Company's consolidated statement of comprehensive income (loss) as the interest cost.
-The life of mine and mortality assumptions are used to project the future stream of benefit payments, which is then discounted to arrive at a present value of liabilities.
+The most significant assumptions used in accounting for post employment benefits are the discount rate, turnover rate, salary and wage rate increase and the life of mine.
+The unwinding of the discount on these liabilities is charged to the Company's consolidated statement of comprehensive income (loss) as interest cost.
 The values attributed to the liabilities are assessed in accordance with the advice of independent qualified actuaries.